7 Foods That Make Your Period Worse

-To help you better cope with the most painful and annoying aspect of your period, we checked in with the experts to find out which foods are most apt to leave women feeling miserable during Mother Nature's monthly visit.
-Read on to find out what they said—and discover some tasty swaps to quell your cravings, too!
-And after you learn which foods to avoid, be sure to check out these 8 Foods That Ease PMS Symptoms!
+To help you better cope with the most painful and annoying aspect of your period, we checked in with the experts to find out which foods are most apt to leave women feeling miserable during Mother Nature’s monthly visit.
+Read on to find out which foods you should avoid during your period — and discover some tasty swaps to quell your cravings, too!

 “You may have heard that calcium helps with cramps, but that’s not the case when it comes from dairy,” warns registered dietitian Isabel Smith.
 “Dairy naturally contains arachidonic acids, that stimulate prostaglandins (hormone-like substances) that can intensify menstrual cramps.”
 So if Advil tends to be your BFF, ditch the yogurt and milk à la Khloe Kardashian and load up on other sources of the nutrient like edamame, greens, nuts, and chia seeds, suggests Smith.

 When you’re craving milk in your smoothie or cereal…

 One cup cow’s milk